relax-space/rtc-api/README.md

 # rtc-api

-To make unit testing easier, rtc-api can help you run microservices and its dependencies, it will replace the mock with a real microservice api.
+To make unit testing easier,rtc-api can help you run microservices and its dependencies, it will replace the mock with a real microservice api.

 ## support